Artoriuz/ArtCNN/README.md

 Regarding the suffixes:
 - Models without any suffixes are the baselines.
 These are neutral luma doublers.
 - `DS` variants are trained to denoise and sharpen, which is usually useful for most web sources.
 - `Chroma` variants are trained to reconstruct chroma.
-These are intended to be used on 4:2:0 content and will not work correctly in any other scenario.
+These are intended to be used on 4:2:0 content and chroma must be upscaled with bilinear.

 You may occasionaly find some experimental models under the `Experiments` directory.